 Time and Place (ESRI)

 The "Time and Place" modules include topics such as the Dust Bowl and the Indian Removal Act of 1830.
 Students are provided maps and documents as a way to integrate information from a variety of sources to form an argument.
 (Notice the potential Common Core connection here?)

 Worldmapper is a great site to help students visualize basic statistical data about the world.
-Go to the "Map Categories" section to find the various types of maps available, including categories such as Goods, Movement, Poverty, and Death, to name few.
-For example, under Disasters, you'll find maps that depict the proportion of the population killed by extreme temperatures compared to those killed by drought.
-Or look under Destruction for extinct species.
-For "lighter" topics, compare the world poplation of 1500 to 1960.
+Go to the "Browse Maps" tab to find the various types of maps available, including categories such as Connectivity, Economy, Education, and Environment, to name few.
+For example, under "Environment-Hazard" you'll find maps that depict the proportion of the population killed by storms compared to those killed by droughts.
+Or look under "Connectivity-Travel" for instances of airtraffic fatalities.
+For "lighter" topics, compare the population of 1500 to 1900.
 There are myriad opportunities for exploration here.

 Choices Curriculum (Brown University)

 From the Choices Program at Brown University you will find several text series related to American History and Current Events topics, to name a few.
 This website also offers an amazing collection of videos of scholars discussing the issues presented in the series.
 Keep in mind these readers were originally developed for secondary students, so your teachers would want to review them to make sure they are appropriate for your students before ordering.